danielshaked9/zencrypt/README.md

 ```
   sudo zencrypt -d
 ```

+## Tip

+  zencrypt can be used recursively over and over on the same files

 ## Warning

 Losing the key file located at `/root/keys/key.key` will make it nearly impossible to restore the encrypted files.
 To avoid this risk, consider backing up the key file to a secure location, such as an encrypted USB drive, external hard drive, or secure cloud storage.